meyerclemon/media-bias-chrome-ext/README.md

 2. Search DOM for string matches
 3. Create color components for certain string matches
 4. Create popup color key on chart background when icon is clicked
-5. Create context menu item for more info
+5. Create mouseover context menu item for more info
-6. Make popup a clickable link to website

 ## Setup and Use
 From your command line: